Estate Planning CanadaHow Pet Guardianship Works When You Die

 Our power of attorney knows where to find our Will if we pass away or become incapacitated.

-Nowhere in our legal Will does it state who should care for our pet cat upon death or incapacitation.
+Our legal Will does not state who should care for our pet cat upon death or incapacitation.

 For this reason, we want to include our cat in our legal Will, so I researched.